 The translational gap between in vitro and preclinical in vivo studies, and application in clinical trials is a major challenge in gene therapy, and delays patient access to safe and effective therapies.
 Our understanding of gene therapeutic approaches today is largely based on in vitro assessment in conventional 2D-layered cells.
 There is a substantial discrepancy between the comprehensive insights on subcellular processes gained in these 2D models, as to how they translate at the tissue and organ level.
 Animal models are used, partially resembling human physiology, but these come with their own drawbacks, rendering their predictive value debatable and limiting translatability.
 GET-IN aims to tackle this gap by implementing human organ-on-chip models in the gene therapeutic discovery pipeline.

-The GET-IN network (Gene Therapy Innovation Training Network) will address these challenges through game changing innovations in viral vector production, design of experiments, quality by design, digital twin simulation, CRISPR genome editing and organoid-on-chip engineering, while you and nine other doctoral candidates will be trained as the next generation of gene therapy innovators and research leaders both in academia and industry.
+The GET-IN network (Gene Therapy Innovation Training Network) will address these challenges through game changing innovations in viral vector production, design of experiments, quality by design, digital twin simulation, CRISPR genome editing and organoid-on-chip engineering, while 10 doctoral candidates will be trained as the next generation of gene therapy innovators and research leaders both in academia and industry.